 C2C Fellows: Gain Skills to Save the Future

 Who will be “The Greatest Generation”?
-Many people referred to WWII vets this way.
-At age 18 they had to fight and defeat fascism.
-But consider the work facing the generation of college students and recent graduates today.
+Consider the work facing the generation of college students and recent graduates today.

 Over the twenty-first century, you will live through both deep recessions and economic booms, through wars and political upheavals.
 You will experience staggering technological breakthroughs, unprecedented droughts, sea-level rise that will force millions from their homes, large-scale extinctions, and the outbreak of new diseases.
 Against this background, you and your classmates from around the world must maintain a relentless focus: redesigning every city on the earth, reengineering production processes, reimagining the global food system, and reinventing transportation.

 World population will increase from 8 to 10 billion people.
 And through a heroic effort, ramping up in the 2020s, your generation will completely phase out fossil fuels, rewiring the entire planet with a new generation of renewable energy technologies.
 At the end of the day, you have to shepherd both the human race and the remaining species on the planet through a critical bottleneck in human history, where rising populations, aspiring to ever-higher levels of consumption, are running up against critical global resource shortages.
 Above all, you will roll back emissions of global warming pollutants and stabilize the climate.
 In doing all this, you will create tens of millions of jobs, help lift billions of people out of poverty, and build a global economy that is truly sustainable.